philipc2/cdds-at-uiuc.github.io/index.md

 # Climate Dynamics and Data Science at UIUC

-Tackling the science of climate change and how it will impact the world..
+Tackling the science of climate change and how it will impact the world.